zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 asset precompilation process.
 This file maps original asset filenames to their fingerprinted versions, ensuring proper cache invalidation and efficient asset management.
-Located in the `public/assets` directory, the `.manifest.json` file helps Rails resolve asset paths at runtime, allowing it to reference the correct fingerprinted files.
+Located in the `public/assets` directory, the `.manifest.json` file helps Zoisite resolve asset paths at runtime, allowing it to reference the correct fingerprinted files.

 The `.manifest.json` includes entries for main assets like `application.js` and